North Korea cuts ties with Malaysia over US extradition - WTMJ

 Associated Press

-SEOUL, South Korea (AP) — North Korea on Friday announced the termination of diplomatic ties with Malaysia over its decision to allow the extradition of a North Korean criminal suspect to the United States.
+SEOUL, South Korea (AP) — North Korea said Friday it has terminated diplomatic ties with Malaysia over its decision to extradite a North Korean criminal suspect to the United States.
 It’s the latest development in growing animosity between Washington and Pyongyang as the North ramps up pressure on the Biden administration over a nuclear standoff.

-It’s unclear whether or when North Korea will pull its diplomats out of Malaysia.
-North Korea has a history of backing away from its threats.
-For example, it has said it would cut off communication with rival South Korea countless times before reaching out to Seoul later.
+It’s unclear whether or when North Korea will pull its diplomats out of Malaysia since it has a history of backing away from threats.

 Ties between North Korea and Malaysia have been virtually frozen since the 2017 slaying of the estranged half brother of North Korean leader Kim Jong Un at Kuala Lumpur International Airport.
 Observers believe no Malaysian diplomat is currently in North Korea.
 Malaysia’s Foreign Ministry website said the North Korean Embassy is led by Kim Yu Song, the chargé d’affaires and councilor, and six other staff.

+“Yes, we will be shutting down.
+We are now discussing the plans with our staff here and liaising with our government,” Kim was quoted as saying by the the New Straits Times.

-Severing diplomatic ties would be a significant measure.
-Malaysia has long been regarded as one of North Korea’s crucial economic hubs, handling trade, labor exports and some illicit businesses in Southeast Asia.
-Experts say North Korea is taking a tough stance over the U.S.-requested extradition that it views as part of American efforts to apply pressure on the North.
+Malaysia has long been a crucial economic hub for North Korea, handling trade, labor exports and some illicit businesses in Southeast Asia.
+Experts say North Korea is taking a tough stance over the extradition because it sees it as a pressure tactic against the North.

 “North Korea is taking a hard line because it thinks it must not back down (over the extradition) as it’ll then have a war of nerves with the Biden government in the next four years,” said Nam Sung-wook, a professor at South Korea’s Korea University.

-Nam said North Korea also likely worries that it could run into similar trouble in other Southeast Asian countries if it doesn’t strongly respond to the Malaysian extradition decision.
+Nam said North Korea also likely worries that other cases involving North Korean nationals could occur in other Southeast Asian countries.

-Threatening to cut ties with Malaysia was one of the strongest options North Korea could take to express its anger with the Biden administration without jeopardizing an eventual return to stalled nuclear negotiations with Washington, Hong Min, a senior analyst at Seoul’s Korea Institute for National Unification, said.
+Threatening to cut ties with Malaysia was one of the North’s strongest options to express its anger with the Biden administration without jeopardizing an eventual return to nuclear negotiations with Washington, said Hong Min, a senior analyst at Seoul’s Korea Institute for National Unification.

-North Korea has insisted it won’t engage in meaningful talks with Washington unless it abandons what Pyongyang’s perceives as a “hostile” policy.
-But experts say North Korea, whose moribund economy is hurting more because of the pandemic, will eventually seek to return to diplomacy to find ways to get sanctions relief.
+North Korea has insisted it won’t engage in talks with Washington unless it abandons what Pyongyang’s perceives as a “hostile” policy.
+But experts say North Korea will eventually seek to return to diplomacy to find ways to get sanctions relief and help its moribund economy.

-Earlier this month, Malaysia’s top court rejected an assertion by North Korean Mun Chol Myong that the U.S. charge was politically motivated, ruling that he could be extradited.
+Earlier this month, Malaysia’s top court ruled North Korean Mun Chol Myong could be extradited, rejecting his assertion the U.S. charge was politically motivated.
 Mun had lived in Malaysia for a decade and was arrested in May 2019 after U.S. authorities requested his extradition.

 After that ruling, Mun’s family hired a lawyer to challenge the legality of the extradition.
 Lawyer Emile Ezra said the new legal bid centered on Mun’s right to a fair hearing after the court refused to accept his affidavit, and also an injunction to stop his extradition.

-The North Korean statement said Mun has already been sent to the United States.
+The North Korean statement said Mun has been sent to the United States.
 Ezra said police haven’t replied to his query and that he cannot confirm if Mun was still in Malaysia.
-He said he was informed by the prison on Wednesday that Mun has been surrendered to police custody.
+He said he was informed by the prison on Wednesday that Mun was surrendered to police custody.

 Home Ministry officials in Malaysia couldn’t be immediately reached for comment.